 Nursing homes, hospitals face increase in C. diff cases

-Posted on behalf of The Bell Law Firm, PLLC on Jun 15, 2011 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Jun 15, 2011 in Nursing Home Injury or Death

 When you think about problems in nursing homes , you think about bed sores and falls -- things that are a sign of abuse or neglect and stories that will break your heart.
 But Clostridium difficile infection (CDI), a rapidly increasing problem in nursing homes, hospitals and other health care settings, has nothing to do with abuse or neglect.
 A patient can acquire CDI in the Ritz Carlton of care facilities if the organization doesn't adhere to aggressive prevention measures, according to an infectious disease expert.